+Box 6.
+Profit or (Loss) Realized in 2001

-- Box 6.
-Enter the profit or (loss) realized by the customer on closed regulated futures or foreign currency contracts in 2000. - Box 7.
-Enter the unrealized profit or (loss) on open regulated futures or foreign currency contracts at the end of 1999. - Box 8.
-Enter the unrealized profit or (loss) on open regulated futures or foreign currency contracts at the end of 2000. - Box 9.
+Enter the profit or (loss) realized by the customer on closed regulated futures or foreign currency contracts in 2001.

+Box 7.
+Unrealized Profit or (Loss) on Open Contracts-12/31/2000

+Enter the unrealized profit or (loss) on open regulated futures or foreign currency contracts at the end of 2000.

+Box 8.
+Unrealized Profit or (Loss) on Open Contracts-12/31/2001

+Enter the unrealized profit or (loss) on open regulated futures or foreign currency contracts at the end of 2001.

+Box 9.
+Aggregate Profit or (Loss)

 Enter the aggregate profit or (loss) for the year from regulated futures or foreign currency contracts.
 Use boxes 6, 7, and 8 to figure the aggregate profit or (loss).